williamkoller/api-typeorm-ts/readme.md

 - Docker
 - Docker Compose

-### This project is used Express, TypeORM and PostgreSQL
+### This project is used Express, TypeORM, PostgreSQL and Redis

 ### To run this project, follow the below steps